crowdsourcing-class/crowdsourcing-class.github.io/index.md

 * Peer grading (5%)

 Late day policy
 : Everyone can have 5 free late days without penalty.
-After you have used your free late days, you will lose 1 point per day (or faction thereof) that your assignment is submitted late.
+After you have used your free late days, you will lose 10% per day (or faction thereof) that your assignment is submitted late.
+The final project will have its own late day policy.

 Course materials
 : CrowdFlower has generously provided each student with $100 credit on their platform.
 Students should expect to fund their accounts with an additional $50-$100 of their own money.
 If this will cause you undue financial hardship, please let the instructor know.